Faculty & Staff

 Host for Student groups

-Host/open our home for various groups from Taylor University for fun and fellowship.
-Groups have included the Taylor Gospel Choir, Trojan football team members, and various students who have been in my classes or are friends of our son who is a senior at Taylor.
-During the school year, twice a month average for “hanging out at mama Sig’s house” transpires.
+2004 – Present Host/open our home for various groups from Taylor University for fun and fellowship.
+Groups have included the Taylor Gospel Choir, Trojan football team members, and various students who have been in my classes.
+Twice a month average these informal gatherings take place, known as “hanging out at mama Sig’s house.”